-At present as there are no current or future planned exploration activities on the Cordero Project the Company has reduced the carrying value to \$1 at October 31, 2019.
-The Company is committed to pay mineral concession taxes on the Cordero Project of approximately \$17,000 in January 2020 and \$17,000 in July 2020.
+As of October 31, 2019, there were no current or future planned exploration activities on the Cordero Project and accordingly the Company has returned the Cordero Project to Altiplano and has reduced the carrying value to \$Nil.
+Any necessary subsequent payments will be expensed.
+The Company fulfilled its commitment to pay the mineral concession taxes on the Cordero Project of \$12,523 in July 2020.

-Sandra Escobar, Mexico
+Sandra, Mexico

-On September 15, 2015, the Company entered into an option agreement with Canasil Resources Inc. ("Canasil"), with respect to Canasil's Sandra Escobar Project ("Sandra Property") in Durango, Mexico.
+On September 15, 2015, the Company entered into an option agreement with Canasil Resources Inc. ("Canasil"), with respect to Canasil's Sandra Project ("Sandra Property") in Durango, Mexico.